 Legal Advice on the Inquest Process

-The Royal British Legion have secured funding to offer Free Independent Legal Advice to families where there has been a death in-Service.
-The service is expected to be available from Spring/Summer 10.
+The Royal British Legion has secured funding to offer Free Independent Legal Advice to families where there has been a death in-Service.